dialoguemd/covid-19/src/regions/ca/info/faq/62_COVID19_whatisit.md

 According to the Government of Canada: Coronaviruses are a large family of viruses.
 Some cause illness in people and others cause illness in animals.
 Human coronaviruses are common and are typically associated with mild illnesses, similar to the common cold.

-COVID-19 is a new disease that has not been previously identified in humans.
-Rarely, animal coronaviruses can infect people, and more rarely, these can then spread from person to person through close contact.
+COVID-19 is a novel (new) coronavirus that was first identified in Wuhan, China in late 2019.
+Coronaviruses are a large family of viruses that originate in animals, but are known to cause respiratory illness in humans, particularly during the fall and winter months.

 There have been 2 other specific coronaviruses that have spread from animals to humans and which have caused severe illness in humans.
 These are the: